Morgan Stanley's German head offers resignation: sources

 Germany retains a 15 percent equity stake in Deutsche Telekom, a 25 percent stake in Commerzbank and a 30.5 percent stake in Deutsche Post.

-Emails from 2010 appear to show Notheis giving advice to Mappus about how to limit time for political debate about re-nationalizing EnBW.
+Emails from 2010 appear to show Notheis giving advice to Mappus about how to limit time for political debate about re-nationalising EnBW.

 "Call a confidential meeting at the state ministry with three politicians but without the supervisory board chairman, initially without giving a reason," said one of Notheis' emails to Mappus, as published in German daily Handelsblatt.